When it comes to working out, there generally are two types of people.

 There is no break in between sets because the “Recovery Period” <strong>is</strong> your break.

 Now, 30 seconds of all-out training doesn’t seem like much, but trust me, it is.
 It’s enough to kick your butt.
-As you get in better and better shape you can reduce your recovery period and increase you high intensity period.
+As you get in better and better shape you can reduce your recovery period and increase your high-intensity period.

 Which exercise you do is up to you, but here are a few recommendations of pretty simple exercises that you can do, depending on targeted areas you want to tone: